zenwork/bubblesub/README.md

 [StackBlitz Example](https://stackblitz.com/edit/bubblesub-demo)

 There are some other examples in this repo that are implemented as standalone Web Components.
 Finde them [here](src/example).

+## How it works

+* Bubbles sub use events to 'search' up the DOM for nodes that provide what you are lokking for.
+* When found, it registers a callback on any change that happens to that thing
+* publishing and subscribing can be accomplished through typescript decorators (`@pub`, `@sub`) or through plain JS api.
+* Bubblesub is written in Typescript and is provided with ES module bundling and d.ts files
+* Bubblesub has zero dependencies and targets web component (ie: custom elements, shadow dom) development.

 ### Publishing